kriztioan/Cloud-Backup/README.md

 2. Despite the incremental backups, cloud space requirements will only grow.
 A feature is in the works that allows pruning down to an earlier backup `level`.
 3. Logging is done to `Library/Logs/cloud_backup.log` in your home directory.
 4. `dar`, `par2`, and `rclone` paths are hardcoded to be in  `/usr/local/bin`.
+5. `unbuffer` is used to disable output buffering and can be readily installed with [Homebrew](https://brew.sh).

 ## BSD-3 License